 Unlike the freedom-seeking and quirky INFP personality, ISFJs appreciate “conventional wisdom” and have a deep respect for traditions.
 The Defender personality thrives on structure and enjoys the comfort of the “beaten path”.
 They are also a commitment-oriented bunch, who like to put down roots and create a loving and nurturing space for family and close friends.

-When we examine each Myers-Briggs type, we see that both the INFP and ISFJ personality types share Introversion and Feeling preferences, so they do understand one another.
+When we examine each personality type, we see that both the INFP and ISFJ personality types share Introversion and Feeling preferences, so they do understand one another.
 Still, it’s easy to spot the ISFJ, since they will be the ones more organized and grounded in reality.

 ISFJ vs ENFP

 The Advocate (ENFP) is an extrovert who enjoys connecting with people from all walks of life.
 Energetic and easygoing, the ENFP personality type doesn’t mind unpredictable situations and can adapt their behavior according to the information they gather with their Intuition and Feeling.

 For The Advocate, living life to its fullest is at the core of their belief system – and they encourage others to do the same.
 ENFPs can easily express their feelings (and they often do), which increases their charm in any social gathering, whether with friends or at work.
 Overall, their disposition is warm and positive, and they often manage to brighten the day of those around them.

 However, this personality type seems to struggle with practical matters, and they don’t enjoy being limited by structures.
 Moreover, they have a tough time converting their creative ideas into real action, as they have low project planning skills and don’t enjoy taking a methodical approach.